codeByVaibhav/my_reg_editor/README.md

 # my_reg_editor
-This is my windows registry editor.
+This is a windows registry editor.